Most of the people desire to be the leader, but they don’t know it takes gigantic self-determinism, time and vision to become one.

 Michelangelo said: “I am still learning.”
 Yeah, that Italian genius said that.
 Don’t tell me you stopped learning and doing more.
 I’m not saying that’s bad, but please don’t get satisfied with minor success.

-Once upon a time you were a leader in your mind.
-Somewhere on the path of becoming the leader you changed your mind.
+Once upon a time, you were a leader in your mind.
+Somewhere on the path to becoming the leader, you changed your mind.

-You thought that when you finish your education, the desk and the big chair are waiting for you, and you will command to an enormous group of people in some corporation.
-That’s not happening, but also, it’s not hard to be a leader; it just needs lots of dedication.
+You thought that when you finished your education, the desk and the big chair would be waiting for you, and you would command an enormous group of people in some corporation.
+That’s not happening, but it’s not hard to be a leader; it just needs lots of dedication.

-If you think it’s hard, it will be, but if you have any type of vision what you want to become, and if it’s strong enough, I assure you there is no way it’s not going to happen, and it will be a piece of cake!
+If you think it’s hard, it will be, but if you have a strong vision of what you want to become, I assure you it will happen, and it will be a piece of cake!

-On the first obstacle you see, you think this is it, I need to stop here and get my salary every month and live life on the lower level, for the rest of my life.
+On the first obstacle you see, you think this is it: I need to stop here, get my salary every month, and live on the lower level for the rest of my life.
 If you think this is right, I assure you it isn’t.

 As we were kids, we used to see ourselves as creators.